valancej/documentation/_basic/languages-frameworks/nodejs.md

 ### Scoped Packages

 <div class="info-block">
-Scoped packages are only avalaible for versions of `npm` greater than 2.7.0.
+Scoped packages are only available for versions of `npm` greater than 2.7.0.
 </div>

 To create a scoped package, you simply use a package name that starts with your scope.